Martijnde/SDC-Project-4-Advanced-Image-Recognition-Processing/README.md

 This resulted in this output:
 ![alt tag](https://github.com/Martijnde/SDC-Project-4-Advanced-Image-Recognition-Processing/blob/master/Image_Distortion_output.JPG?raw=true)

 ####2.
-Like shown in the notebook we plotted an example of one of the test images we used a combination of Thresholding functions after Image Distortion on to create a thresholded binary image.
+Like shown in the notebook we plotted an example of one of the test images we used a combination of Thresholding (Sobel) functions after Image Distortion on to create a thresholded binary image.
 Here's an example of my output for this step:

 ![alt tag](https://github.com/Martijnde/SDC-Project-4-Advanced-Image-Recognition-Processing/blob/master/Binary_test_image_output.png?raw=true)